rotundasoftware/steamer/README.md

 steamer = require( 'steamer' );

 var ssData = new steamer.Boat( {  // Boats are divided into "containers" that hold data.
-	containers : {  // Declare and instantiate the containers in this boat.
 	// We will be sourcing data from a mongo collection called 'contacts'. contacts : new steamer.MongoCollectionContainer( {
 		collection : db.collection( 'contacts' )  // supply a reference to the collection
 	} ),
 	// ... other containers go here
-	}
 } );

 ssData.add( {